wp-plugins/job-manager/readme.txt

 == Changelog ==

+= 0.4.8 =
+* FIXED: Timeout problem on Application List page, if there are <5 applications

 = 0.4.7 =
 * FIXED: Empty job list message not displaying correctly
 * FIXED: New job showing a bad start date